Jawi people: History of contact

 Jawi people began to have sustained contact with non-Indigenous people in the 1880s, as pearlers came to the region's abundant pearling grounds.

 Many Jawi people died during an influenza epidemic on Sunday Island in the early twentieth century: by some counts, more than two thirds of the Jawi population.

-From 1905, the state government assumed guardianship of all aboriginal children on Iwanyi/Sunday Island.
+From 1905, the state government assumed guardianship of all Aboriginal children on Iwanyi/Sunday Island.

-Sydney Hadley, a one-time pearler and reformed alcoholic who had spent long stints in gaol, set up a nondenominational Protestant mission on Iwanyi/Sunday Island in 1899.
+Sydney Hadley, a one-time pearler and reformed alcoholic who had spent long stints in gaol, set up a non-denominational Protestant mission on Iwanyi/Sunday Island in 1899.
 He was later accused of allowing traditional practices to continue and sexual misconduct, in that he allegedly was initiated into the Jawi tribe and took three Aboriginal wives.
 This led to him being removed temporarily by the Western Australian Chief Protector of Aborigines.
 However, he was later reinstated and remained in charge of the mission until 1923 when he sold the mission to Australian Aborigines Mission (AAM).
-In 1929, the United Aborigines Mission (UAM) took over from the AAM.
+In 1929, the United Aborigines Mission took over from the AAM.
 In 1934 the mission moved off the island to Wotjulum on the mainland near Yampi Passage and Cone Bay.
 By February 1937 the mission returned to Sunday Island.
-Towards the end of WW2, H. H. J. Coate, who was engaged in a study of Bardi, took over the running of the mission.
+Towards the end of World War 2, H. H. J. Coate, who was engaged in a study of Bardi, took over the running of the mission.

 Philip and Dorothy Devenish joined the mission in 1952 - 1958, working with the United Aborigines Mission.
-Philip was a carpenter and they lived on the island and worked with the local people on building projects (one being a school), on the boat that was the island’s link to the mainland (the Orlada), and also provided assistance with basic medical care, early years education and pastoral care, until the government decided to move all people off the island.
-In later years Philip spoke to with great admiration of the Jawi people’s extraordinary local knowledge and ability to swim, dive, fish and guide boats through the treacherous reefs around the Island.
+Philip was a carpenter and they lived on the island and worked with the local people on building projects (one being a school), on the boat that was the island’s link to the mainland (Orlada), and also provided assistance with basic medical care, early years education and pastoral care, until the government decided to move all people off the island.
+In later years Philip spoke to with great admiration of the Jawi people’s extraordinary local knowledge and ability to swim, dive, fish and guide boats through the treacherous reefs around the island.